Welcome to McGill University and the Faculty of Arts!

-- Incoming students who completed the International Baccalaureate Diploma or Certificates (IB), Advanced Level (AL) or Advanced Placement (AP) exams, may also be U1 students, if they receive at least 24 credits of advanced standing based on their examination results.
+- Incoming students who completed the International Baccalaureate Diploma or Certificates (IB), Advanced Level (AL) or Advanced Placement (AP) exams may also be U1 students if they receive at least 24 credits of advanced standing based on their examination results.
 These students may receive a maximum of 30 credits of advanced standing.
-Tables showing advanced standing credits and specific course exemptions that may be earned from these results can be found here.
+Advanced standing credits and the specific course exemptions that may be earned from these results can be found here.

 University transfer credits

 If you have completed university courses at another institution prior to entering McGill, you may also receive advanced standing in your degree.
 As part of the admissions process, you must submit transcripts from all previous studies.
 An Admissions Officer will review your record and assign any eligible advanced standing credits as general (TRNS XXX) transfer credit.

-For information on how to articulate university transfer credits, if necessary, please review the Transfer student section.
+For information on how to, if necessary, specify these university transfer credits on your record, please review the Transfer student section.

 It is important that you verify if you will be granted advanced standing and/or course exemptions for studies completed prior to entering McGill.
-Please note that you will not be given additional credit towards your degree for any McGill course if you have already received a course exemption for this course as part of your advanced standing.
+You will not be given additional credit towards your degree for any McGill course if you have already received a course exemption for this course as part of your advanced standing.
 For detailed information about advanced standing transfer credits and course exemptions, please review the regulations on the Transfer Credit website and in the eCalendar.